KirbyPaint/beat-maker/README.md

 *  Red Block: Assigns the selected note to be a red block.
 *  Blue Block: Assigns the selected note to be a blue block.
 *  Save Block: Exports the current chart into usable game code.
-*  Delete Block: Clicking this block while a block on the chart is highlighted green will clear all attributes from the selected block.
+*  Delete Block: Clicking this block while a block on the chart is highlighted green will clear all attributes from the selected block only.

-## What is Beat Maker
-Beat Maker is a browser application in development.
-The goal of this project is for a user to be able to create their own Beat Saber song charts using minimal outside resources
+<u>Attributes List</u>: This list determines certain in-game attributes, including the title of the track, author, BPM, etc. <a href="https://bsmg.wiki/mapping/map-format.html#info-dat">See this list for all attributes and required details</a>.
+Most attributes will allow any input; however note that if the input requires a time, please input a number, or the info.dat file will fail to load in the game.
+Additionally, some sections are listed as a drop-down only, to prevent an invalid input.

+<u>Export Info.dat To Text</u>: This button takes the data listed in the Attributes panel and prepares it for exporting.
+A message appears after the export, confirming that the export is complete.

+<u>Download Info File (As .dat)</u>: This button will bring up a prompt to the user, allowing the info.dat file to be saved locally to the computer.

+<u>Convert Current Beat Chart To Notes</u>: This button functions the same as the Save Block above.

+<u>Download Chart File (As .dat)</u>: This button will take all given notes saved so far and export them to a .dat file that can then, with minimal adjustment, be imported into the game.

 ## What Can This Tool Do
 This tool can take a beat